AlanDReeves/AlanDReeves.github.io/projects/MODISSpectroscopy.md

 ## What I learned
 I would say that this has been one of my most challenging projects.
-It has been my first major data science/data visualization project and so I have discovered many the tools that are used for these purposes.
+It has been my first major data science/data visualization project and so I have discovered many of the tools that are used for these purposes.
 I have become somewhat familiar with QGIS, a geographic information system which allows users to visualize data on maps.
 I have also obtained a good deal of experience with MODIS data itself, which is in a very complex format for which there is a roughly 100 page user manual.
 This project has also taught me about the HDF4 and GeoTIFF file formats as well as the Python libraries that interact with them.